 Many businesses in Riverside County already do a great job of recycling.
 They are helping to keep reusable resources out of the landfill and are reducing their own disposal costs.
-According to 2008 Statewide Waste Characterization data, the commercial sector generates more than half of the solid waste in California (approximately 68 percent of waste disposed).
+According to 2018 Statewide Waste Characterization data, the commercial sector generates more than half of the solid waste in California.

 Recyclable material types can include, but are not limited to: paper, plastics, glass, metals, cardboard, green waste, food waste, and construction and demolition materials.
 While significant commercial recycling already occurs, much of the commercial sector waste disposed in landfills is clean enough to be recycled.
 With the passage of Mandatory Commercial Recycling (Chapter 476, Statutes of 2011 [Chesbro, AB 341), California is one of the first states in the nation to enact a statewide program to reduce greenhouse gas emissions by diverting commercial solid waste from landfills.

 Organic wastes are recyclable through composting and mulching, and through anaerobic digestions, which can produce renewable energy.
 In an effort to achieve California's recycling and greenhouse gas emission goals, the State has enacted Mandatory Commercial Organics Recycling regulations.
 For detailed information on the requirements go to CalRecycle's website.